Q: Is The University of Alabama open during the COVID-19 pandemic?

 Q: Will the Graduate School still require grad exams?

-A: Most graduate programs are waiving GRE, GMAT, MAT and MCAT score submissions for Summer 2020, Fall 2020 and Spring 2021.
+A: Most graduate programs are waiving GRE, GMAT, MAT and MCAT score submissions for Spring, Summer and Fall 2021.
 Several are accepting Duolingo English exams in place of the TOEFL, IELTS or PTE.
 For a complete list of rules and exceptions, visit the COVID-19 Test Waiver page.

 Q: What if I can’t take a required entrance test?